Category Archives: France

 Dropping the kit bag and setting up by the riverside below ‘La Petite Grille’, it had indeed become hot enough to grill a salmon, but once on the water it sure felt good to flop down and float away like a stray log.
 Just like in the wilds of northwest Scotland, if you have the choice: float, don’t walk.

-Obviously part of me wondered if I could have managed the gnarly rapids upstream.
+Obviously part of me wondered if I could have managed the gnarly rapids upstream in the Yak.
 After all, I’d clearly scraped through years ago in the Sunny (still hard to believe).
-But I’d followed my gut and felt happy with that.
+With someone alongside I’d have been braver but I’d followed my gut and felt happy with that.

 al18 - 12